Our team is made up of licensed Doctors of Veterinary Medicine, Registered Veterinary Technicians, Park Rangers and Groomers.

 We’re also happy to offer grooming services with pet shuttle, so you don’t even have to leave your house to enjoy the benefits of grooming!
 Our delivery driver will pick up your pup, bring them to the groomer, and return them squeaky clean.

-When COVID-19 allows our at-home services to resume, our delivery driver will also accompany and assist our veterinary technicians for at-home nail trims, anal gland expressions, and more.
-She truly is a jack of all trades, and we are happy to have her as part of our team!
+When COVID-19 allows our at-home services to resume, our delivery driver will also accompany and assist our veterinary technicians with at-home nail trims, anal gland expressions, and more.
+He truly is a jack of all trades, and we are happy to have him as part of our team!

 We are fortunate to have many individuals working behind-the-scenes.
 You may not even notice our team of support staff, but their efforts ensure that every experience with our clinics goes as smoothly as possible.

 The individuals in this group have varied specialized responsibilities, such as directing business operations, conducting marketing efforts, writing and mailing birthday cards, managing automatic transactions, conducting communications, cleaning the clinic and managing inventory.

 They have varied backgrounds, but most either started in another role within the clinic before growing into their specialized department or are cross-trained and provide help in other areas as needed.